Shift-Cyber/hab-curriculum/lessons/networking/networking-networking-hardware.md

 ![image](https://user-images.githubusercontent.com/18094862/179405602-b95cc6ef-db56-4b31-93b6-8354b759b69c.png)

 ## Broadband Connection
 Broadband connection refers to the high-speed internet access technology which the ISP provides.
-The fastest broadband connection is fiber which is almost always preferable, but if that is not available then connections such as cable modem and DSL are preferred, wireless and satellite are less reliable, but in cases of rural networks they are the only ones available.
+The fastest broadband connection is fiber (e.g. AT&T, Verizon FIOS) which is almost always preferable, but if that is not available then connections such as cable modem (e.g. Xfinity, Spectrum, Cox) and Digital Subscriber Line (DSL) (e.g. Verizon, CenturyLink) are preferred, wireless (e.g. Rise Broadband) and satellite (e.g. Viasat, HughesNet) are less reliable, but in cases of rural networks they are the only ones available.

 * Cable Modem
   * Cable modem service uses coaxial cables that deliver picture sand sound to TV.